-Camille is a little Pekingese-mix dog with huge piercing brown eyes.
+Camille is a little Tibetan Spaniel with huge piercing brown eyes.

 He was obviously someone's pet for the first few years of his life.

-She now heads the UK registered charity 1154524 World Protection for Dogs and Cats in the Meat Trade, which is known by its team and supporters globally as NoToDogMeat with its distinctive logo that effectivly conveys its message.
+She now heads the UK registered charity 1154524 World Protection for Dogs and Cats in the Meat Trade, which is known by its volunteer team and supporters globally as NoToDogMeat with its distinctive logo that effectively conveys its message.

 The #NoToDogMeat campaign began on social media in April 2013 and held its first World Awareness day on May 18th in 36 cities.